INTRODUCTION

 Incorporating cutting board hygiene into your routine is easier than it seems.
 Consider these habits:

-- Kitchen reminders: Place signs or notes near your prep area to reinforce which board is for which food.
+- Kitchen Reminders: Place signs or notes near your preparation area to reinforce which board is for which food.

 CONCLUSION